 As a travel entrepreneur, what mark are you hoping to leave on the world?

 Life is all about sharing!
 All my experiences abroad and my immersions in other cultures have helped me grow.
-I want to do the exact same thing with Wanku – introduce people to an ancient culture from the Andes Mountains and share with them the amazing traditions we have in Ecuador.I truly believe in market-driven solutions for social problems, and the legacy we want to leave is… Click To Tweet
+I want to do the exact same thing with Wanku – introduce people to an ancient culture from the Andes Mountains and share with them the amazing traditions we have in Ecuador.I truly believe in market-driven solutions for social problems, and the legacy we want to leave is proof that businesses can be built consciously.
+Click To Tweet